abvthecity/wav-splitter-library/README.md

-# Wav Splitter API (aka SplitterKit)
+# Wav Splitter API (aka Splitterkit)

-SplitterKit is a simple python library for splitting and merging **wave** files.
-(Yes: .wav files only).
+Splitterkit is a simple python library for splitting and merging **wave** files.

-### What is this for?

-This micro-service library is written for an internal project at BCG Digital Ventures.
-It serves a specific purpose: splice an audio file into a dozen files.
-But I've written this library in a way that can be re-used for any wav-splitting purposes. :)
+This library is written for an internal project at BCG Digital Ventures.
+Its purpose is simple: split an audio track into a dozen tracks, or splice a segment out of a track.
+But I've written this library in a way that can be re-used for any wav-splitting purposes.

 ## How to use